rsdoiel/rsdoiel.github.io/blog/2025/08/31/Building_Your_Own_Antenna.md

 ## What is the Antenna application really?

 Antenna, the application, is a feed oriented static website generator.
 It stores each collection of feed items in an SQLite3 database.
 You can have as many collections as you want.
-In addition to aggregating feed content you can "post" or "unpost" items in a collection.
+In addition to aggregating feed content you can "post" or "unpost" items to a collection.
 The Antenna application can harvest collections then generate an HTML page and RSS 2.0 XML for each collection.
-The application even provides a preview action so you can see the results without publishing a website.
+The application provides a preview action so you can see the results without publishing a website.

-Supporting in and out bound RSS allows an Antenna website to become a distributed node on the social web.
+Supporting in bound and out bound RSS allows an Antenna website to become a distributed node on the open social web.
 It's simple, it's RSS 2.0, it proven.
+You can "follow" someone by adding their feed.
+They can "follow" you back by adding yours.
 You only need to host a copy of your Antenna site on the open web and promote the feeds you produce.
 It doesn't require permission, it remains under your control.
 It doesn't need to surveil anyone or sell anything to work.
-It's just out there.
+It's just out there as long as you have a site on the open web.

 Antenna requires minimal resources.
 I run it on a Raspberry Pi 3B+ running the current version of Raspberry Pi OS.
+It can even run on a Raspberry Pi Zero running Raspberry Pi OS without the desktop.
 I have run tested it on Windows 10, Windows 11 and macOS and found it runs just fine there too.

+Because it can run on minimal hardware it is possible to create your own Antenna appliance.
+You could even host a public access point to step off the public Internet and into the community digital spectrum like little digital libraries.

 ## How do I install the experimental Antenna application?

 The Antenna application can be [installed](https://rsdoiel.github.io/antennaApp/INSTALL.html) on Raspberry Pi OS/Linux, macOS and Windows.
 The executables are distributed via GitHub at <https://github.com/rsdoiel/antennaApp/releases>.
 Unzip the file for your operating system and CPU type then copy the executable in the "bin" directory to where it'll be available in a terminal (i.e. someplace in the PATH).
 If you can run `antenna -version` from your Terminal then it is installed and working.
 See [INSTALL.md](https://rsdoiel.github.io/antennaApp/INSTALL.html)

-It is important to remember that Antenna is an experimental proof of concept, it'll have bugs and will likely change over time as I use it more.
-Look at the [license](https://rsdoiel.github.io/antennaApp/LICENSE) for details.
+It is important to remember that Antenna is an experimental proof of concept, it'll have bugs and will likely change over time.
+As I use it more the things that bother me will get fixed or improved.
+Look at the [license](https://rsdoiel.github.io/antennaApp/LICENSE) for details before adopting it.

 ## High level Workflow